-In 1979 the appropriations language was changed to authorize the use of Section 523 grant funds to contract for technical assistance to self-help grantees.
-There were initially six Technical and Management Assistance (T&MA) Contractors; currently there are four.
+In 1979, appropriations language was changed to authorize the use of Section 523 grant funds to contract for technical assistance to self-help grantees.
+Currently there are four Technical and Management Assistance (T&MA) Contractors.

 Rural Development contracts with these groups to assist operating and potential self-help housing grantees across the country.
-This assistance comes in the form of staff and board training, grant management, development of applications, 502 loan program, training, newsletters and conferences, among other services.
+This assistance comes in the form of staff and board training, grant management, development of applications, 502 loan program and processing training, newsletters and conferences, among other services.
 These services are provided at no cost to the grantee.